hashgraph/hedera-hcs-sxc-java/README.md

 							 # pair.
 ```

 You may notice that `.env` files don't specify encryption keys anymore and this is because an App needs a different encryption key for each other entity it communicates with.
-For each communicating pair you need to know the pairs
+For each communicating pair you need to know the pair`s

 - application id
 - `sharedSymmetricEncryptionKey`
 - `theirPublicSigningKey`

-In an app net with three apps you may have the following communicating pairs where app with id Player-0 communicates with Player 1 and Player 2
+In an app net with three apps you may have the following communicating pairs

+ Player-0 communicates with Player 1 and Player 2

 ```yaml
 Player-0 :